RMITLibrary/easy_cite/markdown/rmitharvard.md

 ###### start-subtype-content

-Shorten the in-text reference to the first author followed by **et al.** (Latin for 'and others').
+Shorten the in-text citation to the first author followed by **et al.** (Latin for 'and others').
 All authors are included in the reference list.

 #### In-text citation: Direct quotes